- 3D Blu-ray playback

 an electronic circuit board which is one of the main components of a personal computer

-VR systems able to track the player in any pose, anywhere in a designated area
+VR mode able to track the player in any pose, anywhere in a big, designated area

 every display consists of pixels – tiny, densely packed “bulps”.
-If their density is not big enough, the display produces blurry visuals.
-In the worst case you can see every pixel individually.
+If their density is not big enough, you can see every pixel individually.

-a technique giving the ability to see images in 3D.
-The principles of that are described here.
+a technique thanks to which it is possible to see images in 3D.
+Its principles are described here.

 all objects from the real world, which can be tracked by the VR system to propel their counterparts in the VR.
 Those include representations of: pistols, shotguns, bats, rackets etc.